Haines Avalanche Center

-Jeff grew up downhill skiing with his family at Lake Louise, Alberta, Canada in 1994.
-He has since then skied throughout the Canadian Rockies, Utah, Washington, Colorado, Alaska and Norway.
-In 2006, while attending university in Boulder, Colorado he became a staff member of the Backcountry Club.
-In 2009 he took an AIARE Level II course and shortly after began teaching Level I courses.
-Jeff now lives in Haines, Alaska and since 2010 has continued his passion for backcountry riding and avalanche safety with the HAC.
-He contributes heavily to local forecasts, observations and education programs.
-With annual grants from the Department of Public Safety and Alaska State Troopers, he has been a public educator on snow travel and backcountry preparedness since 2013 and AIARE Course Instructor since 2016.
+Jeff grew up downhill skiing with his family.
+He has skied throughout the Canadian Rockies, Utah, Washington, Colorado, Wyoming, Alaska and Norway.
+In 2006, while studying geography at the University of Colorado, Boulder he joined a backcountry skiing club staff and in 2009 took an AIARE Level II course with Alpine World Ascents.
+Shortly after he began began to teach Level I Rec courses.
+Jeff now lives in Haines, Alaska and since 2010 has continued his passion for backcountry riding and avalanche safety with the HAC by contributing heavily to local forecasts, observations and education programs.
+With annual grants from the Alaska Department of Public Safety and Alaska State Troopers, he has been a public educator on snow travel and backcountry preparedness since 2013, an AIARE Course Instructor since 2016, and has been teaching A3 Avalanche Rescue and Level 1 Rec courses annually, throughout southeast Alaska since 2017.
 Jeff served on the executive board of directors for the AAIC from 2015-2017.
-He attended recent professional development such as: SAAW in Anchorage November 2015 & 2017, ISSW in Breckenridge October 2016, AIARE ITC in Valdez December 2016.
-He is an A3 Pro member and Pro 1 certified since a bridge exam in Hatchers Pass December 2018 .
+He has attended recent continuing professional development such as: SAAW in Anchorage Nov.
+2015 & 2017, ISSW in Breckenridge Oct.
+2016, AIARE ITC in Valdez Dec.
+2016.
+He is an A3 professional member and holds a Pro 1 certificate from a bridge exam in Hatchers Pass Dec 2018 and Pro 2 certificate from AAI in Jackson Hole Jan 2020.